ReliaQuest: Technology

 The company created the technology-agnostic cyber security platform GreyMatter, which was built on an open XDR architecture and which uses agentic AI for threat detection, containment, investigation and response.
 The platform automates many aspects of security operations, normalizing data across security technologies for rapid threat detection, containment, investigation and response.
 The company holds 52 patents for technology, including one for a universal translator that provides "comprehensive threat detection" response across security technologies.
 GreyMatter integrates with cybersecurity and enterprise tools.

 Partnerships & sponsorships

 The company is the title sponsor of the ReliaQuest Bowl in the NCAA.
 Since the sponsorship commenced, annual games have included the 2023 ReliaQuest Bowl, the 2024 ReliaQuest Bowls (December, January), and the 2025 ReliaQuest Bowl, scheduled for December 31, 2025.

 ReliaQuest also sponsors cybersecurity awareness programs at the elementary school and university levels in the Florida education system; which included coding boot camps focused on cybersecurity training.
 In 2018, ReliaQuest partnered with the University of South Florida to launch the ReliaQuest Labs program based in the Muma College of Business.
 The program focuses on computer security training and job placement, and has placed 300 students as of May 2024.

-The company is the official cybersecurity partner of the Tampa Bay Lightning, the Tampa Bay Buccaneers, and the Boston Celtics.
-As of July 2025, ReliaQuest is an official cybersecurity sponsor of the PGA Tour and PGA Tour Champions.